-Seven directors sit on the GESB Board, overseeing the strategic direction and management of a global investment portfolio of $15 billion.
+Seven Directors sit on the GESB Board, overseeing the strategic direction and management of a global investment portfolio of over $23 billion as at 31 December 2016.
 The Board is led by John Langoulant who was appointed as Chairman in March 2011.

 In order to achieve the best practice operating standards outlined by the Australian Prudential Regulatory Authority (APRA), the Board undertakes continuous education, ensuring that they meet and maintain educational and technical competencies that enable them to effectively discharge their duties in a knowledgeable and prudent manner.